Percussion section: Tuned percussion

 Despite the name, keyboard percussion instruments do not have keyboards as such.
 Keyboard instruments such as the celesta and keyboard glockenspiel are not included in the percussion section owing to the very different skills required to play them, but instead are grouped in the keyboard section with instruments that require similar skills.

 Auxiliary percussion

 All unpitched percussion instruments are grouped into the auxiliary percussion subsection, which includes an enormous variety of instruments, including drums, cymbals, bells, shakers, whistles and even found objects.

 Players are expected to be accomplished on the snare drum, bass drum, clash cymbals and other hand percussion, and to be able to adapt these skills to playing other instruments and even objects, for example the typewriter.

 Timpani

 The timpanist is a specialist who does not usually perform on the other percussion instruments during a concert.
-A high level of skill unique to this instrument is expected.
+A high level of skill unique to this instrument is needed.
 While players of the keyboard and auxiliary percussion subsections often play many instruments from both subsections during a performance or piece, the timpanist is normally dedicated to that instrument.